-The program takes the upper left corner of the image and flips it to the lower right.
-It does not matter whether or not you change the orientation.
+The software takes the upper left corner of the image and flips it to the lower right no matter if you change the orientation from Portrait to Landscape or vice-versa.

 2 Select File > Save modified image to save the image.